dumitrescustefan/RoWordNet/README.md

 ## Credits

-If you decide to use this work in a scientific paper, please consider citing the following paper as a thank you to the authors of the actual Romanian WordNet data:
+If you decide to use this work in a scientific paper, please consider citing the following as a thank you to the authors of the actual Romanian WordNet data:

 ```
 Dan Tufiş, Verginica Barbu Mititelu, The Lexical Ontology for Romanian, in Nuria Gala, Reinhard Rapp, Nuria Bel-Enguix (Ed.), Language Production, Cognition, and the Lexicon, series Text, Speech and Language Technology, vol. 48, Springer, 2014, p.
 491-504.